 In my years as a geriatric care manager because of the number of clients I served and the matching situations, I was able to save clients worry, anxiety, and time because of the depth and breadth of my experiences.
 This experience remains valuable to the caregivers and aging adults that I assist today.

-Here Are the Four Things You Must Know About Geriatric Health and Care Management to Get Better Care for Loved Ones
+Here Are the Five Things You Must Know About Geriatric Health and Care Management to Get Better Care for Loved Ones

 1) Geriatricians Are Medical Specialists for Older Adults